mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 Under "REACH" (*bottom-right*):

+* as soon as the event item appears in in the Provisional programme:
-* the event item appears in standard.site indexers, and event subscribers' feeds on across both standard.site *and* Bluesky apps
+	* it also appears in standard.site indexers, as well as event subscribers' feeds on across both standard.site *and* Bluesky apps
-* an automatic Bluesky post is published to Member 1's followers (if s/he opted in); this also appears in the event's Bluesky custom feed, reaching that audience
+	* an automatic Bluesky post is published to Member 1's followers (if s/he opted in, [as explored in Berlin](https://mathewlowry.medium.com/how-newsrooms-scientific-institutions-governments-can-best-use-bluesky-ee97d840a058));
+	* this post in turn appears in the event's Bluesky custom feed, reaching that audience.
 * any Visitor with a DID can **mention or quote-post** the event item to their Bluesky followers.
 Their post appears:
 	* on the event item itself, where others can follow it to Bluesky to join the conversation there
 	* in the event's Bluesky custom feed (unless they manually delete the automatically placed hashtag).
-* community Member 2 **comments** on the event item.
-If they have a DID, they can opt to auto-share that comment to their Bluesky followers; this post also appears in the the event's custom feed.
+* when community Member 2 **comments** on the event item:
+	* if they have a DID, they can opt to auto-share that comment to their Bluesky followers;
+	* this post *also* appears in the event's custom feed.

-"REACH" also appears *left*: because Member 1 is labelled as a community member, any Bluesky post from her (if s/he opts in, [as explored in Berlin](https://mathewlowry.medium.com/how-newsrooms-scientific-institutions-governments-can-best-use-bluesky-ee97d840a058)) including the event hashtag also appears in the event's custom feed.
+There's a bit "REACH" to the *left*: because Members are labelled as community members, any of their Bluesky posts appear in the event's custom feed if they *also* includes the event hashtag (and the member opted in).

 **Up to:** [[Co-creating your physical event with your online community|Event co-creation on the Atmosphere]]